MicrosoftDocs/appcenter-docs/docs/sdk/analytics/uwp.md

 ## Custom events

-You can track your own custom events with **up to five properties** to know what's happening in your app, understand user actions, and see the aggregates in the App Center portal.
+You can track your own custom events with **up to twenty properties** to understand the interaction between your users and the app.

 Once you have started the SDK, use the `TrackEvent()` method to track your events with properties.
 You can send **up to 200 distinct event names**.
-Also, there is a maximum limit of 256 characters per event name and 64 characters per event property name and event property value.
+Also, there is a maximum limit of 256 characters per event name and 125 characters per event property name and event property value.

 ```csharp
 Analytics.TrackEvent("Video clicked", new Dictionary<string, string> {